 Set up your own Reciprocal Links page where you can put links to other sites.

-Prepare some HTML code which the other sites can use to link to you, and put it in a Link To Us page for the convenience of other webmasters.
+Prepare some HTML code which the other sites can use to link to you, and put it in a Link To Us page.
+The basic aim of this is to make it convenient for others to link to you.

 Look out for related websites which have a Reciprocal Links page.
 Put a link to their site in your Links page, and ask them for one in return.
 They're more likely to consider your request if you're already linking to them and if you ask politely.

 Perhaps by far the most important thing you need to do to get others to link to you is to put up useful content.
 That is, don't concentrate solely on talking about your products and services.
 When other webmasters see a useful site, they will link to you without your even having to request that link.
 This is how thesitewizard.com acquires links to her: I don't think I have ever written to anyone to specifically request that they link to this site.
-Webmasters like to link to useful sites, since it has the effect of increasing the value of their own site (since their visitors will realise that such webmasters have good links, and come back for more).
+Webmasters like to link to useful sites, since it has the effect of increasing the value of their own site (since their visitors will realise that even the links/recommendations on the site are helpful).
 Make your site useful, and you will be surprised to find people linking to you without your asking.

 There are many other ways to promote your site besides getting a good search engine ranking.
 Work on these alongside your search engine submission activity, and you will probably find that your efforts will pay off with increased traffic.